obot-platform/obot/docs/docs/05-configuration/02-model-providers.md

 The Azure OpenAI model provider requires setting the following environment variables:
 - `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_API_KEY`: Found on the "Home" page of the Azure OpenAI Studio.
 - `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_ENDPOINT`:  The endpoint to use, found by clicking on the "Deployment" name from the "Deployments" page of the Azure OpenAI Studio.
-- `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_RESOURCE_ID`: The resource group name for the Azure OpenAI resource, found by click on the resource name in the top-right of the Azure OpenAI Studio.
+- `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_RESOURCE_ID`: The resource group name for the Azure OpenAI resource, found by clicking on the resource name in the top-right of the Azure OpenAI Studio.

 The remainder of these environment variables are used to list the available deployments in Azure.
 A service principal must be created with read permission to the `Microsoft.CognitiveServices`.
 At the time of this writing, a built-in role doesn't exist in Azure.
 One can be created with the following permissions:
 ```json